 4. Departments should consider the relationship of a potential contractor to the College and ascertain that individuals engaged to provide services are independent contractors, and are not engaged in such a manner to suggest that they could be determined to be employees of the College.
 The Employment Status Checklist provides criteria which may assist in making this determination.
-The Payroll Office will provide guidance.
+The Accounts Payable or Payroll Office is available to provide guidance.

 For Business Practice Questions Regarding:

 Email and Phone Ext.

 Mary Ann Remaley

 Preferred Providers, Vendors, College Purchase Orders, Contracting, Purchasing Card

 6. The College is presented with many contracts for execution which have been prepared by the provider of the service.
 Each is service and/or product specific and, therefore, it is not efficient for the College to standardize contractual language.
 Checklists of important terms and conditions are provided.